 share your survey link directly within Teams

-The Trello app simplifies project management with a cloud-based visual approach integrated into Teams.
+The Trello app simplifies project management and digital teamwork with a cloud-based visual approach integrated into Teams.
 A Trello “board” (project plan) includes “cards” (tasks) that you can shuffle and include in lists (to-do, doing, done) e.g. "Create presentation for x" and the band it is in represents the status of the task, e.g. open, in progress or completed.
 You can add details to Trello cards like due dates, checklists, comments, and more.
 The content of the cards can be edited in different ways.
 You have the possibility to add texts, pictures, screenshots and links to write instructions.
 You can link to team members or assign them directly to a specific board.

 Trello’s Teams integration gives you access to all its cloud-based functionality without having to switch to a separate browser window.
 And the intuitive Trello boards approach is reminiscent of solitaire.
 That’s by design: planning feels easy and accessible right away; workflows can be understood quickly.

 Advantages of the Trello app at a glance:

 - Quick status and category views